quickwit-oss/quickwit/docs/logs-management/overview.md

 There are a few limitations on the logs management setup in Quickwit 0.5:
 - Aggregations are not available on sparse fields and JSON field, this will be fixed in 0.6.
 This means that only the timestamp field can support aggregations.
 - The ingest API does not provide High-Availibility and High-Durability, this will be fixed in Q2/Q3.
-- OTLP grpc service index documents only in the `otel-logs-v0` index.
+- OTLP gRPC service index documents only in the `otel-logs-v0` index.
+- OTLP HTTP is not available but it should be easy to add.

 If you are interested in new features or discover other limitations, please open an issue on [GitHub](https://github.com/quickwit-oss/quickwit).